 In the first week of the appeal hearing, we heard that the Norwegian government challenges elements of established climate science and maintains its argument that Norway is justified in continuing to search for new oil in the vulnerable Arctic region.

-However, the judge accepted the government’s claim that Norway has no responsibility for carbon emissions resulting from burning Norwegian oil and gas outside of Norway.
+However, the judge accepted the government’s claim that Norway has no responsibility for carbon emissions from burning Norwegian oil and gas outside of Norway.
 Hence the appeal by the environmental organisations.”

-As a wealthy nation, Norway has a high adaptive capacity and certainly sufficient resources to protect its citizens from climate change effects.
+As a wealthy nation, Norway has a high adaptive capacity and sufficient resources to protect its citizens from climate change effects.

-To read more, click the links below:
+To read more, click the links in the “Source” section below.

 Sources: